Hashtags are part and parcel of a social media manager’s life, but with so much conflicting information, it can be difficult to know what to believe.

 In this definitive guide, we’ll tell you everything you need to know to be brilliant at Instagram hashtags.
 Plus, we’ll share three ideas on how to offer hashtags as a paid service.

-Hashtags let you categorise your posts so that they can be found by more people who are interested in your content.
+Hashtags let you categorise your posts so the algorithm understands what the content is about and can therefore show it to more people.
+They also help your content be discovered by more people who are interested in the hashtag topic.

 Types of Instagram hashtags